 Easy Overnight French Toast Casserole is a delicious breakfast recipe that is always such a hit with the family and guests.
-You make this breakfast casserole the night before so you can enjoy this yummy baked french toast in the morning!
+You make this breakfast casserole the night before so you can enjoy this yummy baked French toast in the morning!
 We especially love to make this for the Holidays.

 The Best Overnight French Toast Casserole